itfanr/ros2-wiki/OSX-Install-Binary.md

         brew install python3

-        # install boost for FastRTPS
+        # install boost for FastRTPS (only required for beta-1 and older releases)
         brew install boost

         # install dependencies for robot state publisher